Crocus: Beautiful Flowers, Saffron Spice, and Colchicine

 In addition to providing enjoyment, some crocuses affect human lives in other ways.
 One species produces the exotic and expensive spice known as saffron.
 Another plant referred to as a crocus produces colchicine, a potentially poisonous chemical that has medicinal uses, including the treatment of gout.

 Plant breeding techniques have produced a wide variety of crocuses.
-Most have cup-shaped flowers, but some produce star-shaped flowers instead.
-The flowers may be purple, blue, lavender, pink, orange, yellow or white in colour.
+Most have cup-shaped flowers, but some produce star-shaped ones instead.
+The flowers may be purple, blue, lavender, pink, orange, yellow, red, or white in colour.
 My favourite types are the striped varieties.

 Crocus Flowers and Plants

-The corms of crocuses aren't toxic.
+The corms of crocuses that bloom in spring aren't toxic.
 It's still a good idea to keep them out of the way of children and pets, though.
-If pets eat the corms they may experience gastrointestinal upset.
+If pets eat the corms, they may experience gastrointestinal upset.

 The part of a crocus that's planted is often called a bulb, but technically it's a corm.
-Both true bulbs and corms are generally rounded and firm structures that develop underground and store food for the plant.
-They both have the ability to produce new leaves, stems and flowers.
+Both bulbs and corms are generally rounded and firm structures that develop underground and store food for the plant.
+They both have the ability to produce new leaves, stems, and flowers.

 Some people grow the saffron crocus in their garden and enjoy the splash of colour that it produces in the fall.
-The flowers are purple, blue, pink or white.
-They have yellow stamens and red stigmas borne on long, red styles.
+The flowers are purple, blue, pink, or white.
+They have yellow stamens and three long, red stigmas branching from a single yellow style.
 The flowers are sterile, however.
 Propagation has to be carried out by corms instead of by pollination and fruit development.
 The corm can be divided to make new corms.

-Saffron is very popular in some cuisines, including traditional Persion, Arabic, Turkish, Indian and Spanish cuisines.
-The spice is used to flavour bouillabaisse, curry, paella and other rice dishes, beverages, ice cream, puddings and baked goods.
+Saffron is very popular in some cuisines, including traditional Persian, Arabic, Turkish, Indian, and Spanish ones.
+The spice is used to flavour bouillabaisse, curry, paella and other rice dishes, beverages, ice cream, puddings, and baked goods.